jbjurling/MSc_degree_project/GenePanels.md

 }
 ```

-T-test per variant.
+4) T-test per variant.

 In this step created a temporary directory with output files from the loop.
-These were then concatenated and moved to the same directory as the rest of the ttest statistics.
+These were then concatenated and moved to the same directory as the rest of the t-test statistics.
 The temporary files were removed at the end of the test.

 ```
 cd /proj/sens2017538/nobackup/Exjobb/Josefin/Annotation/R_analysis/